ktorn/completium-landing/docs/dapp-miles/miles10.md

 import Link from '@docusaurus/Link';

-The smart contract is developed with the <Link to="/docs/dapp-tools/archetype">Archetype</Link> language.
+The smart contract is developed with the <a href='https://archetype-lang.org/'>Archetype</a> language.
 ## Storage

 The contract defines an admin address that only can call the `add` and `clear_expired` entry points: